oreyes598/YARNAppIssue/README.md

 - Now ready to run the application.
 Start Metro server
 > yarn start

-- In Android Studio, ran the app and clicked the button to start the MyReactActivity but encountered this crash.
+- **ISSUE #1**: In Android Studio, ran the app and clicked the button to start the MyReactActivity but encountered this crash.
 Also attempted to start the app just using 'npx react-native run-android' and the same issue.

 ```
 2020-04-03 14:44:55.688 3337-3438/com.yarn.appissue D/SoLoader: About to load: libhermes.so